Recently, I took a little break from the home project list to work on some crafty things for my dear friend Meg’s bridal shower.

 Next, I needed tags to go with each milestone.

-There are two files to choose from.
-The first is a PDF, and it is not personalized, meaning none of these poems include the bride or groom’s name.
+The wedding wine basket tag is a PDF, and it is not personalized, meaning none of these poems include the bride or groom’s name.
 Therefore, it’s easy for you to simply print, cut, and attach.
 No formatting necessary 🙂

-I then printed the wine tag sheet out on thick manilla paper and used squiggly scissors to cut out each blurb.
-I love squiggly scissors because they hide my lack of ability to cut in a straight line.
+First, I printed the wine tag sheet out on thick manila paper.
+Afterward, I used squiggly scissors to cut out each blurb.
+Squiggly scissors are my favorite because they hide my lack of ability to cut in a straight line.

 Ash and I then took a trip to Joe Canal’s, a discount liquor store, for the bottles of wine.

 We had a ton of fun, as we ended up matching the occasions to the names of the wines.
-This wasn't the initial plan, but Joe Canal's had such a great selection that it was easy and fun to pair each milestone with wine.
+Although, this wasn’t the initial plan, Joe Canal’s had such a great selection that it was easy and fun to pair each milestone with wine.